The man behind The Grueling Truth - Where Legends Speak

 The campaign sparked a three-year run during which the Colts did not miss the postseason, though the team did not win a playoff game in that span, either.
-Unfortunately the health of Colts star QB Bert Jones put an end to an amazing three year run, and has always left a what if question in the city of Baltimore.
+Unfortunately, the health of Colts star QB Bert Jones put an end to an incredible three-year run and has always left a what-if question in the city of Baltimore.

 The unsung hero of the offense was Chad Pennington, who passed for more than 3,500 yards and won Comeback Player of the Year honors for the second time of his career.

-New England produced an eight-win improvement in 1976 and made an appearance in the postseason for the first time since losing the AFL title game, 51-10, to the San Diego Chargers following the 1963 season.
+New England produced an eight-win improvement in 1976 and appeared in the postseason for the first time since losing the AFL title game, 51-10, to the San Diego Chargers following the 1963 season.

-The Patriots lost a highly controversial playoff game in Oakland, the Raiders went on to win the Super Bowl.
-The Raiders lone loss during the season was a blowout loss to the Patriots early in the season.
+The Patriots lost a highly controversial playoff game in Oakland; the Raiders went on to win the Super Bowl.
+The Raiders lone loss during the season was a blowout loss to the Patriots early.

 It is fairly safe to say that drafting quarterback Peyton Manning back in 1998 forever changed the Indianapolis Colts’ franchise for the better.

 Quarterback “Boomer” Esiason took home NFL MVP honors during the regular season and nearly led the team to a Super Bowl title.
-Just the year before that he was laying in front of a bus during the players strike.
-The 1987 season got away from the bengals from the second game of the season and just kept getting worse.
+Just the year before that, he was lying in front of a bus during the players strike.
+The 1987 season got away from the Bengals from the second game and just kept getting worse.

-Commonly referred to as the “Greatest Show on Turf,” the 1999 St. Louis Rams also come in as our greatest single-season turnaround on our list.
+Commonly referred to as the “Greatest Show on Turf,” the 1999 St. Louis Rams also come in as the greatest single-season turnaround on our list.